 You may take assessments or mock exams from each other for reducing the exam fear.

 When you are all done with the planning and learning strategies.
 Start revising the course.
 Take revision notes.
-If you are having trouble in finding an appropriate notes taking method then have a look at our article how to master your notes taking skills.
+If you are having trouble in finding an appropriate note-taking method then have a look at our article how to master your notes taking skills.

-Don’t be a night owl: Give proper care to your sleep and relaxation cycle.
+Give proper care to your sleep and relaxation cycle.
 Don’t get yourself overburden and eventually ill.
-Don’t stay up all night.
+Do not stay up all night.
 Take a sound sleep to try to wake up early with the fresh mind.